bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

 Forward iterators are iterators that you can go only forward from the beginning to the end in the indicated range.
 They are limited to one direction in which to iterate through a range (forward).

+This type of iterators can be useful if you must go through the collection one by one (for example printing the collection, change values, or building a new one based on the collection.

 Forward Iterators are also valid input and output(if it is not constant) iterators.

 ### Bidirectional Iterator

-Bidirectional Iterator can be used to go through the collection in a range in both directions.
+Bidirectional Iterator can be used to go through the collection in a range in both directions by incrementing and decrementing it (using `++` and `--`).

+This type of iterators can be useful if you must go through the collection one by one in both directions.
+For example printing or changing all values from the collection in the collection and in the reverse order.

 Additional Properties:
  * Can be decremented (if a dereferenceable iterator value precedes it).